 I grew up with a firm belief in my own helplessness.
 Before I was 13, I’d lost more than 2700 critical battles.
 I concluded that the incapacity was inside of me, that I was powerless.
 I walked into life and approached every difficult situation like a 3-year-old.
 With a giant chip on my shoulder, I ran, hid, or had a tantrum to handle challenging events.

-The most humiliating consequence of my history was that I was utterly unable control myself.
+The most humiliating consequence of my history was that I was utterly unable control myself in adulthood.
 I was dismayed regularly by my own behavior.
-I had no idea what triggered my destructive behavior.
+I had no idea what triggered my actions.
 I couldn’t stop doing stupid shit.
 Self-help advice typically addresses externals to control the unmanageable tyrant inside.
-Wrapping myself in a plan, no matter how firmly I Jewishly willed it, was never going to do a damn thing for me.
+Wrapping myself in a plan, no matter how firmly I Jewishly willed it, never did a damn thing for me.
 The attack on me originated internally, so to approach the problem externally made no sense.

 Pray for this kind of service once and you will find you are served with perfect sufficiency, efficiency, and the tenderest love.
 My history is so ugly that there isn’t even a film rating for it.
 People can discuss all manner of evil from rape to suicide.
 These days we are all brave.
 Pedophiles, however, are universally detested.
 In order for me to begin to preside over my own life with any kind of reasonable predictability, I had to become intimate with the events that occurred.
 It wasn’t enough to quickly acknowledge some bits and then scamper off dusting my hands.
 I had to look, long, slowly, deliberately, at every single nuance of each event.
 The process is hard.
 But the aftermath is exhilarating.
 God is willing to look.
 I have to be woman enough to look too.
 It’s ugly.
 But redemption comes from turning towards profoundly frightening events with unmitigated, uncompromising clarity.
 And no one in this world ever has to undertake that task alone.

 It isn’t what God will tolerate that limits us.
+It’s what we will tolerate.
+Choose to know you.
 God is honored to show up within, beside, and as a witness for us.
 The private, intimate, supremely dignifying and individualized partnership between and human being and their Creator results in indelible transformation.
 That which was the bane becomes the means for transcendence.
 You’re no longer begging for mercy, but giving it away.